Installation¶

 Requirements:

-- NVIDIA driver installed and nvidia-smi working before running setup.sh
+- NVIDIA driver installed and nvidia-smi working before running install.sh

 - CUDA 12.x recommended (CUDA 11.x may work but is untested)